 In TB ranging measurement reporting phase, if RSTA-to-ISTA LMR reporting or ISTA-to-RSTA LMR reporting carries phase shift feedback, then the RSTA-to-ISTA LMR reporting or the ISTA-to-RSTA LMR reporting shall be immediate feedback.

+Correspondingly, in the case of the Passive Location Ranging variant of TB Ranging, all phase shift feedback signaling shall be immediate feedback.

 TGaz Editor: Change the text in Section 11.22.6.4.6a as follows: